tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/north-bank.md

 </div>

-The North Bank refers to the neighborhoods of [Chardon](<chardon.md>) on the north side of the [Chasa River](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>)
+The North Bank refers to the neighborhoods of [Chardon](<chardon.md>) on the north side of the [Chasa River](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>).
-.

 The dominant geographic feature on the North Bank is [Mount Nera](<mount-nera.md>), a long extinct volcano, with a conic summit peak of basalt and obsidian, rumored to be deeply magical.
 While the bulk of the mountain itself rises some distance from the river, a sharp spur runs north-south between the summit and the river, dividing the North Bank.

 To the west (downriver) of the spur, the land slopes steeply down to a flat lowlands along the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>).
 Historically much of this area was dominated by paper mills, with several mill streams and canals cut to redirect water from the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>).
-In the present day, this industrial infrastructure has largely been repurposed for [chalyte](<../../../../things/materials/chalyte.md>) refining, though the area is still known as [Ragwater Basin](<ragwater-basin.md>), though this is often shortened to just the Basin.
+In the present day, this industrial infrastructure has largely been repurposed for [chalyte](<../../../../things/materials/chalyte.md>) refining, though the area is still known as [Ragwater Basin](<ragwater-basin.md>), often shortened to just the Basin.
 The largest canal, the [Mill Channel](<mill-channel.md>), now carries riverboats of raw [chalyte](<../../../../things/materials/chalyte.md>) ore from [Voltara](<../../../northwest-coast/northern-provinces/voltara/voltara.md>) directly to the refineries for processing.

 During the [Great War](<../../../../events/1500s/great-war.md>) and the [Blood Years](<../../../../events/1500s/blood-years.md>), the [North Wall (Chardon)](<north-wall-chardon.md>) was built, running along the height of the [Mount Nera](<mount-nera.md>) spur, then cutting in two broad switchbacks west and turning in a broad sweep to encompass most of the lowlands, excluding the industrial [Ragwater Basin](<ragwater-basin.md>).
 The [Mill Channel](<mill-channel.md>) runs through the middle of the walled area, exiting the walls to the west via a [river gate](<river-gate-north-chardon.md>).